What is a Vision Quest?

-The use of the term Vision Quest is used by Wild Spirit Passages with great sensitivity to our Native American brothers and sisters, especially the Lakota, for whom the vision quest was and is a major rite of passage from adolescence to adulthood.
+The use of the term Vision Quest is used by Dharma Wild with great sensitivity to our Native American brothers and sisters, especially the Lakota, for whom the vision quest was and is a major rite of passage from adolescence to adulthood.

 There are some Native Americans for whom the use of the term vision quest by non-natives is an affront and another example of theft from their culture.
 Other Native Americans don’t care.
 I have chosen to keep the term, at least for the present, for it clearly and distinctly describes the purpose, intention, and experience of the Rite.

-While often associated with Native Americans going on a quest for a vision has been undertaken by people in diverse cultures almost to the beginning of human history and it is for this reason that continue to find the term Vision Quest or Quest for a Vision meaningful and relevant to modern non-native peoples.
+While often associated with Native Americans going on a quest for a vision, a vision quest has been undertaken by people in diverse cultures almost to the beginning of human history and it is for this reason that I continue to find the term Vision Quest or Quest for a Vision meaningful and relevant to modern non-native peoples.